flutter/flutter-intellij/testing.md

   * Ensure that a menu item appears in the device pull down for the device.

 * Emulated Android device
-  * Start an Android emulator (using the AVD manager in Android Studio)
+  * Start an Android emulator
   * Ensure that a menu item appears in the device pull down for the device.

 ### macOS only